ChickenProp/chickenprop.github.com/drafts/haskenthetical-update-macros.md

 [^surrounded]: Writing that I wasn't sure if it needed whitespace in front.
 Turns out it does.
 I didn't deliberately write it that way, I didn't think about the question at the time, but I think I prefer it.

 I also have an emacs major mode, which parses comments badly because emacs' easy-mode syntax highlighting only supports fairly specific kinds of syntax.
 But it's better than nothing.

+I discovered two bugs writing the previous post.
+The type checker was ignoring type annotations on λ parameters.
+I've fixed that.
+It also wasn't giving an error if a type annotation in a pattern match was more general than the type it matched.
+I've [only partly](https://www.reddit.com/r/ProgrammingLanguages/comments/k7cj7e/resources_on_typechecking_hindleymilner_with/gfgmgio/) fixed that.
+I think to fix it more thoroughly I'd need to implement constraints and constraint solving.
+I might also decide to eliminate that feature - GHC is [going in that direction](https://github.com/ghc-proposals/ghc-proposals/pull/128).

 ### What's next?